Blog

 Alcohol

-Alcohol can be found in many common Christmas drinks and desserts.
+Alcohol can be found in many common Christmas drinks and desserts, and should not be given to dogs under any circumstances.
 In dogs, alcohol can cause intoxication, gastrointestinal issues, coma, or even death.

 What To Do If They Eat Something Toxic